NZ tourism braces for coronavirus hit, 9000 cancellations already

 ''The potential impact is quite significant from a Chinese market perspective.''

 However, Chinese visitors made up only 15 per cent of total tourist numbers.
-The global tourism business had faced pandemic threats before and when they were over, the market recovered quickly with a surge of numbers
+The global tourism business had faced pandemic threats before and when they were over, the market recovered quickly with a surge of numbers.

 For New Zealand it's not only the inbound market that has been hit.

 A big operator taking groups from New Zealand on holiday to China has cancelled all tours there in February.
 Wendy Wu Tours says all clients have been contacted and advised to rebook for later in the year.
-New Zealanders are advised by the Government not to travel to Hubei, the province at the centre of the outbreak and non-essential travel elsewhere in China should be avoided.
+New Zealanders are advised by the Government not to travel to Hubei, the province at the centre of the outbreak and that non-essential travel elsewhere in China should be avoided.

 Many tourist attractions were closed due to the decision to extend the Chinese New Year holiday in an attempt to stem the spread of the virus.